Confronting the killer inside me; a romance recounted

 “No lede, no conflict, no story, kid.
 And they want 2,000 words by Friday.”

 Feeling as desperate and alone as the folks I’d spent the weekend trying to schmooz, I started writing snippets.
 Anecdotes.
 Descriptions.
 At the typewriter, and on scraps of paper.
 I wrote schtick.
 Dialect.
 A hundred-word interview.
 A longer one.
 I worked the historical angle.
-Then I reached for the scissors, paste, and White-Out.
+Then I reached for the scissors, paper cement, and White-Out.
 I slapped cut-up revisions on top of revisions.
 The thick, crinkly manuscript I finally mailed away looked like I’d dipped it in water and let it dry in the sun.
 Its ten pages must have been two inches thick.

-It made the magazine’s cover.
+The story made the magazine’s cover.
 And I didn’t blow deadline.

-But no matter what I write Jack is always with me.
+But no matter what I write, Jack is always with me.
 He’s the one responsible for this being the fourth draft of a story I thought I had knocked in draft one, the just-the-facts voice who kept me floating happily on the story’s surface—until my editors at Talkingwriting.com, who initially published this saga, got me to go deeper.

 But romance dies hard with me.
 And, odd as it may seem, Jack Webb is part of my life’s romantic dream: the dream of being a writer like my dad—and like all the others newspaper wordsmiths who took the profession to new and dizzying heights.
 To name a very few: Woodward and Bernstein, natch.
 Ernest Hemingway (who started as a reporter for The Kansas City Star).
 And the immortal Walter Burns, the fast-talking, hard-boiled newspaper editor played by Cary Grant in the movie His Girl Friday, the guy who got the story of a lifetime and the girl.